esovetkin/jbs/docs/help_do.md

 ### `after`: step dependency declarations

 `after` defines execution dependencies.
-A dependent step also inherits every variable visible in predecessor steps, including names those predecessors inherited transitively.
+A dependent step also inherits every variable visible in predecessor steps, including names inherited transitively.
 Any name collisions result in an error.

 ### `with`: import data bindings into the step